 From the second half of this fiscal, not only the government but private entities too will have to make all payments through the banking channel, including salaries.

-Nabil Bank has officially started operation of 12 new branches in rural municipalities in Province 5, Karnali Province and Province 7 as an initiative to expand banking access in remote areas of the country.
+Nabil Bank has officially started the operation of 12 new branches in rural municipalities in Province 5, Karnali Province, and Province 7 as an initiative to expand banking access in remote areas of the country.
 As per the central bank rules, there should be at least one branch of a commercial bank in each of the 753 local units.